 Getting started on your design

-Whether it’s a listing of food items offered by your restaurant, a program of events for a given event or a listing of services offered by your cleaning service, it’s important to ensure that you have the entire list complete before beginning to lay out your information in a design for a half-fold brochure.
+Whether it’s a listing of food items offered by your restaurant, a program of events for a given event or a listing of services offered by your cleaning service, it’s important to ensure that you have the entire list complete before beginning to lay out your information in a design for your half-fold brochure.

-Customers will notice photographs before they notice the text.
+Customers will notice photographs and images before they notice the text.
 But that’s not to say you should base the design upon the images you want to include.
 The text is there to elaborate upon the images and give them meaning.
-Customers will decide based upon the image they see, but they’ll need a logical explanation to back up that decision, so it’s essential the text is there for them to read to develop the “logical” justification for their decision.
+Customers will decide based upon the image they see, but they’ll need a logical explanation to back up that decision, so it’s essential the text is there for them to read and develop the “logical” justification for their decision.

 Once you have the pictures and information picked out, you should begin laying out the design.
 Be sure to keep in mind that the front and back cover of the half-fold brochure will be only half of the total size of the paper size you chose.
 The inside portion of the half-fold brochure (where the menu content would usually be) is the place for you to put all your information listings.
 You can divide your information with subheadings like a menu would with different courses of a meal; or you can simply list it all in one format.